 Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
 Full details can be obtained from the local authority.

-Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
+Ratepayers do not have to be represented in discussions about their rateable value of their property or their rates bill.
 However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues, Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser or company you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 Information Supplied with Demand Notices: